gschmutz/iot-vehicle-tracking-demo/README.md

-# IoT Vehicle Tvehicle_trackingracking Streaming Pipeline
+# IoT Vehicle Tracking Streaming Pipeline

 This project shows how to setup and run the demo used in various talks, such as "Introduction into Stream Processing".